 Your letter is an articulate, thoughtful presentation of your concerns.
 I suggest you make an appointment with a therapist who has experience with young adults and simply ask him or her to read it as a way to introduce yourself.
 It will help you both get down to business right away.

-The clinic at this website offers a sliding fee scale.
-Do ask your doctor or someone you trust for recommendations as well.
+Do ask your doctor or someone you trust for recommendations.
 Please remember that you don’t have to stick with the first therapist you see.
 Trust your instincts.
 You need to feel comfortable enough with the person that you will be willing to open up and really do the work of therapy.
 Sometimes it takes a few tries before a person makes the right match.

 In the meantime, do consider using the hotline at the Boys and Girls Town is you find yourself thinking about hurting yourself or suiciding.
 Counselors are there 24/7 to talk to people like you.
 Their number is 800-448-3000.
 If you’d like to learn more about the organization, go to this link.